 Stages 1 & 2

-The focus at this point will be to reduce pain and preserve the movement of your shoulder; treatments may include:
+The focus at this point will be to reduce pain and preserve the movement of your shoulder; course of action may include:

 - Shoulder immobilization: when not performing rehab exercises, you should reduce movement in your shoulder as much as possible by wearing a sling - an ideal sling is the DonJoy Ultrasling IV which is comfortable and easy to use